filiperomero2/RT-Metagenomics/README.md

 Users are encouraged to always provide absolute paths.
 The directory in (1) is the one that contains one subdirectory per sample with associated fastq files.

-Please notice that the --realtime mode is still unavailable.
+Please notice that the --realtime mode is still under development.

 ### Examples